 A constructive evaluation process promotes quality instruction and is a fundamental element in a sound educational program.
-Evaluations and formal observations are designed to increase student achievement and comply with the State's evaluation criteria and District policies.
+Evaluations and formal observations are designed to encourage common goals and to comply with the state's evaluation criteria and district policies.
 Temporary and probationary teachers are evaluated annually and tenured teachers are evaluated every other year.